fernando-mc/redmondpython.com/content/lectures/onboarding.md

 >>> mySecondFunction("Steven")
 ```

+Fantastic!
 You just called a function and passed an argument.

 ### Utility Functions